-A local resident meeting would be a great opportunity to inform the local residents of the potential opportunity for development, and learn about concerns that residents may have with the development of this site.
-Additional assessment with stakeholders and surrounding residents will be helpful in narrowing down the final recommendations for this site.
+A Public Engagement would be required for any application for a redistricting of the subject site.
+This would be a great opportunity to inform the local residents of the potential development, and learn about concerns that might have with this site.